plsuwu/plsuwu/src/docs/writeups/operation_eradication.md

 ![Untitled](/img/operation_eradication_img/Untitled%202.png)

-We can try to do a bit of hashcracking & decryption, but we have no idea how these strings have been hashed - the `user` and `pass` strings are 72 characters long (i.e they don't look like a common hash type), and preliminary hash analysis tools, google, and ChatGPT similarly have no idea.
+We can try to do a bit of hashcracking & decryption, but we have no idea how these strings have been hashed - the `user` and `pass` strings are 72 characters long (i.e they don't look like a common hash type), and online hash analysis tools, Google, and ChatGPT similarly have no clue.
 We can instead Google the config file's layout, and find that it (probably) belongs to a WebDAV client CLI tool named `Rclone`.

 Downloading Rclone, I was unable to simply dump the provided configuration file into the corresponding Rclone folder, but we can instead run through the setup to create our own (empty) config file,